Super Bowl LX halftime show: Announcement

-Puerto Rican reggaeton and Latin trap artist Bad Bunny was officially announced as the headliner for the Apple Music Super Bowl LX Halftime Show on September 28, 2025, by the NFL, in partnership with Apple Music and Jay-Z's Roc Nation, during halftime of NBC's Sunday Night Football broadcast.
-The performance is scheduled for February 8, 2026, at Levi's Stadium in Santa Clara, California.

-In a statement, Bad Bunny highlighted the cultural significance of the event, saying, "This is for my people, my culture, and our history".
-The announcement followed Kendrick Lamar's 2025 show and marks Bad Bunny as the first primarily Spanish-language artist to headline the Super Bowl halftime show as a solo act.
-He previously performed at the Super Bowl LIV halftime show alongside Shakira and Jennifer Lopez as a special guest.
+Puerto Rican rapper Bad Bunny was officially announced as the headliner for the halftime show on September 28, 2025, by the NFL in partnership with Apple Music and Jay-Z's Roc Nation.
+Bad Bunny was the first Latino and Spanish-speaking artist to headline the Super Bowl halftime show as a solo act.
+He previously performed as a special guest at the Super Bowl LIV halftime show, alongside headliners Shakira and Jennifer Lopez.